 Once that happens, a bunch of Democrats have to get on board and then secretly hope the thing gets killed.

-So some Republicans thought, okay, here's how we'll get on board, we'll kill it, Peter King and these guys.
+So some Republicans thought, okay, here's how we'll get on board.

 Ron Paul voted for this resolution.

-Uh why is this just coming out now?
+Why is this just coming out now?

-How come they didn't think to mention this castle vote on sending the impeachment resolution to the judiciary committee in the House?
+How come they didn't think to mention this Castle vote on sending the impeachment resolution to the Judiciary Committee in the House?

 I'm sure Castle would distance himself from it today if somebody goes up to him.